sensiasoft/sensorhub/_docs/2015-03-11-your-first-sensor.md

 ##### Define the output data structure and encoding

-The snippet below is extracted from the Fake Weather example and shows how to create the measurement record structure using the [SWEHelper][] class.
-In this case, the sensor output is a record composed of the following values:
+The snippet below is extracted from the Fake Weather example and shows how to create the measurement record structure using the [SWEHelper][] class:

-  * Time stamp (ISO time stamp expressed in UTC time frame)
-  * Air temperature
-  * Atmospheric pressure
-  * Wind speed
-  * Wind direction (rotation about Z axis of NED frame)

 ```java
 protected void init()